just-the-docs/just-the-docs/peopleops/EIGHTMETERS.md

   * Commuting is not paid unless it's to a client's office.
 If we go to a workspace with no clients, transit time is not billable.
 When visiting clients, travel time is billable.
   * Breaks from work over 15 minutes.
   * Checking your personal messaging channels such as your personal email.
+  * Formal professional development tuition or fees, requested by you, will (upon approval) be paid by the company, but not for your time.